Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-• Neonatal: This rare form develops during the first month of life.
+• Neonatal: It develops during the first month of life.

-• Juvenile: Symptoms may appear between ages 2 and 13.
-Symptoms most commonly arise between 4 and 10 years old.
-Juvenile-onset Alexander disease accounts for about 14% of all diagnoses.
+• Juvenile: Symptoms may appear between ages 2 and 13, but they’re most common between ages 4 and 10.

-• Adult: This uncommon type has mild symptoms.
-It can develop any time after the late teen years.
-It accounts for 6% of all Alexander disease diagnoses.
+• Adult: It can develop any time during adulthood, starting after the late teen years.

 Symptoms and Causes